elastic/ecs/rfcs/text/0040-volume-device.md

 <!--
 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->
+Implementing volume device related functions usually will be relying on low level operating system support.
+Due to the multitudes of operating system kernels we want to support and the potential stability,compatibility issues, the complexity level of the solution could increase.
+Therefore we'll adopt a staged approach to implement it.

 <!--
 Stage 2: Document new concerns or resolutions to previously listed concerns.
 It's not critical that all concerns have resolutions at this point, but it would be helpful if resolutions were taking shape for the most significant concerns.